jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.9.3 CreateColourComposite

-Creates a colour-composite image from three bands of multispectral imagery..
+Creates a colour-composite image from three bands of multispectral imagery.

 *Parameters*: